jsign/go-curdleproofs/README.md

 ## Status

 This library is in feature parity with the Rust reference implementation.

-This library is not yet audited, and should not be used in production.
-Here be dragons!
+Also, is not yet audited, so be careful if you're considering using it in production.

 ## Benchmarks